Xiulin, Hualien

 Xiulin Township / Sioulin Township (秀林鄉 (Siòulín Siang, Xiùlín Xiāng)) is a mountain indigenous township of Hualien County, Taiwan.
 It is located northwest of Hualien City, and is the largest township in Taiwan by area (1,641.86 km²) with 9 villages.
 It has a population of 17,068, most of which are the indigenous Taroko people.

 Because of its location beside the Central Mountain Range, the climate changes by altitude.
 Taroko National Park is located in Xiulin Township.
 In recent years, people in Xiulin have lobbied to change its name to "Taroko Township" (太魯閣鄉).

-The Hualien train derailment, the second deadliest train disaster in Taiwan's history, happened here in 2021.
+The second deadliest train disaster in Taiwan's history happened here in 2021.

 Administrative divisions

 The township comprises nine villages: Chongde, Fushi, Heping, Jiamin, Jingmei, Shuiyuan, Tongmen, Wenlan and Xiulin.